 In addition to music, the Liturgy (form of worship) consists of prayers and scripture reading from the Old Testament, The Gospels, and from one of the Epistles in the New Testament.
 Members of the congregation participate in all aspects of the service, from reading, to singing in the choir, or even performing in the actual service as acolytes, vergers, Eucharistic ministers, or ushers.

 The service also includes a homily, or sermon from the Priest designated for that day.
-The Reverend Canon Tyler Doherty is the current priest in charge at St. Mark's but we also have a number of retired clergy that participate and preach on Sundays.
+The Very Reverend Tyler Doherty is the current Dean and Rector at St. Mark's, but we also have a number of retired clergy which participate and preach on Sundays.

 Do you need to